-To determine their best actions, agents therefore need to predict Y, which is the same as predicting K, or the response of others.
-Moreover, for any given $\hat{\tau}$, a higher predicted K means higher predicted Y and a higher action k_i .
+To determine their best actions, agents need to predict Y, which is the same as predicting K, or the response of others.
+Moreover, for any given $\hat{\tau}$, a higher predicted K means higher predicted Yand a higher action k_i .
 In game-theoretic language, agents' actions are strategic complements.
-And in the language of our liquidity trap application, a consumer who is pessimistic about aggregate spending wants to spend less, because she understands that, for fixed nominal interest rates, lower aggregate spending translates to lower income, lower inflation, and higher real rates.
+In the language of our liquidity trap application, a consumer who is pessimistic about aggregate spending wants to spend less, because she understands that, for